-- (b) The record date for determining the stockholders entitled to notice and to vote is April 8, 2022. - (c) To ensure the safety and well-being of our shareholders in light of the current circumstances, GT Capital shall, subject to validation, allow attendance and participation (including voting) only by remote communication, voting in absentia or through the Chairman of the meeting as proxy.
+- (b) The record date for determining the stockholders entitled to notice and to vote is April 3, 2023. - (c) To ensure the safety and well-being of our shareholders in light of the current circumstances, GT Capital shall, subject to validation, allow attendance and participation (including voting) only by remote communication, voting in absentia or through the Chairman of the meeting as proxy.
 A stockholder who votes in absentia as well as a stockholder participating by remote communication shall be deemed present for purposes of quorum.
 Unless otherwise provided by law, each stockholder shall have one vote for each share of stock entitled to vote, whether Common or Voting Preferred, and recorded in his name in the books of the Corporation.
 Stockholders are entitled to cumulative voting in the election of the board of directors, as provided in the Revised Corporation Code.
 At all meetings of the stockholders, all elections and all questions shall be decided by the plurality of vote of stockholders present in person or by proxy and entitled to vote thereat, a quorum being present, except in cases where other provision is made under a statute.
 Voting shall be done by ballots or by proxy.
-All votes received shall be tabulated by the office of the Corporate Secretary and the stock transfer agent, and shall be validated by an external independent party.
+All votes received shall be validated by an external independent party.
 The Corporate Secretary shall report the results on the voting of each matter during the meeting.

-In the election of Directors, each stockholder shall be entitled to cumulate his votes in the manner prescribed by Title III, Section 23 of the Revised Corporation Code of the Philippines.
+In the election of Directors, each stockholder shall be entitled to cumulate his votes in the manner prescribed by Title III, Section 23 of the Revised Corporation Code.

-(d) Security Ownership of Certain Record and Beneficial Owners as of February 28, 2022:
+(d) Security Ownership of Certain Record and Beneficial Owners as of February 28, 2023:

-As of February 28, 2021, the following are the owners of more than 5% of the Company's voting stocks:
+As of February 28, 2023, the following are the owners of more than 5% of the Company's voting stocks: